CommandPost/FCPCafe/docs/README.md

 ---

+The **Transfer Toolbox** website has some information on the danger of using external drives on iPad.

+You can learn more [here](https://transfertoolbox.io/how-to-use/#danger-using-external-drives-on-ipad).

+---

 **Der Schatten** (The Shadow) is streaming tomorrow on German public broadcaster [ZDFneo](https://www.zdf.de/serien/der-schatten/trailer-staffel-1-104.html){target="_blank"}.

 It's a **6 x 45min mystery** series cut in Final Cut Pro, based on a novel by **Melanie Raabe**.